GR8505/PyBer_Analysis/README.md

     - Merge the data to create top-performing and worst-perfoming DataBases.
     - Create pivot tables and use resample() method to get sum of the fares for each month for each city.
     - Construct line-plots.

+### Purpose
+    To get a better understanding of the ride-sharing market in the three city types.
+### Technical Analysis
+    Obtained key ride-sharing indicators for all three city types on a weekly basis.